TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 ```
 </details>

-Use this command to get the host URL for Grafana
+Use this command to get the host URL for Kibana
 ```bash
 kubectl get ingress -n prometheus-system kube-prometheus-stack-grafana -oyaml | yq eval '.spec.rules[0].host'
 ```